kragen/derctuo/markdown/multimeter-metrology.md

 > 1 kV it would have 0.88541878 picocoulombs on it, producing a force
 > of 0.88541878 millinewtons.
 >
-> Actually you can't charge it up that far because [after 20–40 MV/m
+> Actually you can’t charge it up that far because [after 20–40 MV/m
 > you get field emission across the vacuum][8] which limits you to
 > 20–40 V/μm.
 Say you charge it to 10 V instead.
-Now it's only
+Now it’s only
 > 88.541878 nanonewtons.
 >
-> That doesn't sound like a whole lot, but it's 8000 times larger than
+> That doesn’t sound like a whole lot, but it’s 8000 times larger than
 > its weight instead of a thousand times less, so you could easily
 > make it overwhelmingly the largest force on the capacitor.
-It's a
+It’s a
 > lot less than an atmosphere, though.

 [8]: https://en.wikipedia.org/wiki/Dielectric_strength